-On average, the typical cost of deep teeth cleaning is between $275 to $980.
+On average, the typical deep teeth cleaning cost is between $275 to $980.
 There are variations in the cost depending on what the dentist deems fit for your specific diagnosis.

 What can I do about my receding gums?

 You can visit the dentist for your receding gums.
-A dentist will smoothen your roots and reattach the gums to your teeth.
+A top-rated Houston Dentist will smoothen your roots and reattach the gums to your teeth.

 What are the types of teeth cleaning?

 The different types of teeth cleaning are scaling and root planing.
 Scaling removes plaque and tartar while a root planing procedure addresses receding gums.

 Book a Dental Visit Now